suzaku-io/diode/doc/usage/ApplicationModel.md

 val reader: ModelR[Option[Seq[Int]]] = AppCircuit.zoom(_.g.map(_.h))
 ```

+Note that you don't need to specify the types for the readers, they are automatically inferred.
+They are displayed here for clarity.

 ### Complex Access Patterns

 We are not limited to traversing the hierarchy to get a reader for just a single value.
 Since we get to define the access function ourselves, we can freely